JLLeitschuh/testing-kotlin-server/README.md

 # Kotlin Testing Server

-A personal server I'm running on Heroku to test out various things.
+A personal server I'm running on Heroku to test out various things including Security Research.

 You may or may not find anything useful here.